torvalds/linux/Documentation/driver-api/switchtec.rst

   to be set)

-NT EP BAR 2 will be dynamically configured as a Direct Window, and the configuration file does not need to configure it explicitly.
+NT EP BAR 2 will be dynamically configured as a Direct Window, and the configuration file does analt need to configure it explicitly.

 Please refer to Documentation/driver-api/ntb.rst in Linux source tree for an overall understanding of the Linux NTB stack. ntb_hw_switchtec works as an NTB